irfan-eternal/irfan-eternal.github.io/content/posts/Analysing .NET AsyncRAT using dnSpy/index.en.md

 ### Persistance

 The Sample Checks whether it has Administrator privileges If yes it uses cmd to create a schedule task to achieve Persistance.
-If it is Not an Administrator it uses the autorun key SOFTWARE\Microsoft\Windows\CurrentVersion\Run to Achieve Persistance
+If it is not an Administrator it uses the autorun key SOFTWARE\Microsoft\Windows\CurrentVersion\Run to achieve Persistance

 ![persistance.PNG](persistance.PNG)

 ### Stop From Termination

-If it has Adminstrator privileges it is Given SeDebugPrivilege .
+If it has Adminstrator privileges it is given SeDebugPrivilege .
 By default, users can debug only processes that they own.
 By giving SeDebugPrivilege privilege it can debug processes owned by other users.
-After that it Uses RtlSetProcessIsCritical API  which  set the process to a system critical status.
+After that it uses RtlSetProcessIsCritical API  which  set the process to a system critical status.
 This means that the process is now "critical" to the running of Windows, which also means that on termination of the process, Windows itself terminates as well.

 ![SeDebug.PNG](SeDebug.PNG)

 ### Key Logging

-It uses SetWindowsHookEx API to install a Hook procedure on all low level keyboard input Events. it stores the key logging data in %temp%log.tmp file and Exfilterated this Data
+It uses SetWindowsHookEx API to install a Hook procedure on all low level keyboard input Events. it stores the key logging data in %temp%log.tmp file and Exfilterates this Data

 ![keylogging.PNG](keylogging.PNG)